Installation Guide#

 In the left sidebar, go to Images, then click on

->_ Terminalto open an integrated terminal.Use the cd command to move into the folder where the Dockerfile is located.
+>_ Terminalto open an integrated terminal.Use the cd command to move into the folder where the Dockerfiles are located (FAMP/Docker_images).
 For example:

 Run the following command to build the image.
-This process may take several minutes, especially on first run:
+This process may take several minutes depending on your system:

-After the build finishes, you will see the new image famp_rna:gpu listed under the Images section in Docker Desktop.
+After the build finishes, you will see the new image famp_rna:cpu listed under the Images section in Docker Desktop.

 Run a container